chrisguindon/chrisguindon.github.io/content/post/website-updates-for-eclipse-foundation-aisbl.md

 We also need to publish the Eclipse Foundation AISBL Membership Agreement.
 This is a new agreement that members will be asked to sign as of October.
 To simplify the signing process, we will allow our members to sign the Membership Agreement with an eSignature.

-The list of remaining changes is available the bug [dependency tree](https://bugs.eclipse.org/bugs/showdependencytree.cgi?id=566455) page.
+The list of remaining changes is available via the [dependency tree](https://bugs.eclipse.org/bugs/showdependencytree.cgi?id=566455) of this project.

 [![Screenshot of dependency tree](/uploads/eclipse-membership-bug-list.jpg "Screenshot of dependency tree")](https://bugs.eclipse.org/bugs/showdependencytree.cgi?id=566455)

-To learn more about our transition to Europe, please visit [eclipse.org/europe](https://www.eclipse.org/europe).
+To learn more about the Eclipse Foundation transition to Europe, please visit [eclipse.org/europe](https://www.eclipse.org/europe).